Langona warchalowskii: Description

-The spider is large and hairy.
+Langona warchalowskii is large and hairy but Identifying the spider is difficult as the different Langona species generally cannot be distinguished from each other either their colours or the patterns that appear on their bodies.
+The spider has a body that is divided into two main parts: a rounded cephalothorax and a smaller and slightly tapered abdomen.

 The male has a typical body length of 5.6 mm.
-It as a carapace that is between 3 and 3.4 mm in length and 2.1 and 2.5 mm in width.
-It is low and oval, and two parallel lines of white setae run from the back of the eyes all the way to the end of the carapace.
-The head is black and the thorax dark brown, and the whole is covered in very small grey hairs.
+It has a carapace, the hard upper part of the cephalothorax, that is between 3 and 3.4 mm in length and 2.1 and 2.5 mm in width.
+It is low and oval with two parallel lines of white setae running from the back of the eyes all the way to the end of the carapace.
+This stripy pattern is shared with the majority of Aelurillines.
+The underside of the cephalothorax, or sternum, is brownish.
+The spider's head is black and its thorax dark brown; the whole is covered in very small grey hairs.
 The short eye field has a dense covering of long brown bristles.
+The part of its face known as its clypeus is low and hairy, Its chelicerae are brown, toothless and bristly while the remaining mouthparts, labium and maxillae, are brown and yellow.

-The abdomen is brown-black with a one or three stripes of white setae down the middle.
-It has long brown bristles around the edge and the underside is yellow-grey.
+The top of the male's abdomen is brown-black with a one or three stripes of white setae down the middle and long brown bristles around the edge.
+Its underside is yellow-grey and sides are whitish.
 It is between 2.4 and 3.2 mm long and between 1.8 and 2.5 mm wide.
-The clypeus is low and hairy, and the chelicerae are brown, toothless and bristly.
-The spinnerets are brown, and the legs are short, brown and hairy with many spikes.
-The pedipalps are brown and have a stumpy outgrowth.
-The palpal bulb and cymbium are very dark, almost black, and has long tufts of hair around the base and much of the bulb.
-The tibial apophysis is short and is fringed with a tuft of long setae.
+Its spinnerets are brown, and Its legs are short, brown and hairy with many spikes.